ahalota/Leaflet.draw-extension/README.md

 # Leaflet.draw-extension
 Add a "shapefile" button to the leaflet draw toolbar.
+Shapefile needs to be in a .zip file, can be multiple shapefiles in one zip.

 ## [Demo](https://ahalota.github.io/Leaflet.draw-extension/demo.html)